• Skip to main content

 A large outflow of capital, on the other hand, is accompanied by the favorable Balance of payments.

-Demonstration effect is another most important factor causing the deficit in the Balance of payments of the country, especially of an underdeveloped nation.
+The demonstration effect is another important factor causing the deficit in the Balance of payments of the country, especially for an underdeveloped nation.

 So that their propensity to import rises whereas their export quantum may remain the same or may even decline with the increase in income thus causing an adverse BOP for the country.